 Complete your documentary checklist to legalize your business

 Putting up a car washing business does not only require you to have enough water supply and an ample space.
 You must have the essential car wash equipment and tools so that the process can be done quickly and thoroughly.
 For a start-up business, you can allot a total of at least 30,000 pesos for the following equipment:

-As the name implies, pressure washers are specialized cleaning tools that release water at a very high pressure so that it can clean deep-seated dirt, molds, mildew, dust, and even chewing gum.
+As the name implies, pressure washers are specialized cleaning machines that release water at a very high pressure so that it can clean deep-seated dirt, molds, mildew, dust, and even chewing gum.
 You can even buy different kinds of pressure washer nozzles as they are interchangeable and can be used in different situations.

 Pressure washers are available in different types based on their power source namely gas, electric, and battery.
 It is suggested that you get one that is either powered by electricity or battery since they are easier to operate.
 Also, choose a unit that is compact so that your employee can easily carry it around; you may also opt for those that are bigger which have wheels but take note that they would take larger space.